Prakash Sarkar: Career

-Prakash Sarkar started his career with the youth academy of Pune F.C. under then coach Ranjan Chowdhury and participated in the 2015-16 U-18 I-League and reached the final round.
-In 2016-17, he joined East Bengal FC and played for the East Bengal F.C.
-U-18 side, again under Ranjan Chowdhury, which became runners-up in the 2016-17 U-18 I-League.
+Prakash Sarkar started his career with the youth academy of Pune FC under then coach Ranjan Chowdhury and participated in the 2015–16 I-League U18 and reached the final round.
+In 2016-17, he joined East Bengal FC and played for the East Bengal FC U-18 side, again under Ranjan Chowdhury, which became runners-up in the 2016–17 I-League U18.